 Council Conversation Club: Should Museums Return Contested Artifacts?

-The topic for the April session of the Council Conversation Club is "Should museums across the world keep or return art and artifacts from other countries or peoples?"
-Participants will receive some light reading and listening materials and then come together in person to discuss the topic at hand.
-Each breakout group will be facilitated by several faculty members from the Penn Museum's Cultural Heritage Center.
+The topic for the April session of the Council Conversation Club was "Should museums across the world keep or return art and artifacts from other countries or peoples?"
+Participants received some light reading and listening materials and then came together in person to discuss the topic at hand.
+Each breakout group was facilitated by several faculty members from the Penn Museum's Cultural Heritage Center.

 About the Event

 The Council Conversation Club is the Council's version of a "book club."
 Prior to coming together for this discussion group, participants read a few articles, listen to podcasts, or watch short videos from different viewpoints.
 Then, during the program, they discuss and debate the issues with their peers and engage with the world around them.

 This session was held virtually, and participants received their reading materials upon registration and in advance of the event.